mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 3. The receiver needs to track a ring-buffer of received states per-object, so it can reconstruct object state from the delta.

-But ultimately it's worth the extra complexity, because this system combines the flexibility of being able to specify a dynamic maximum packet size, and the bandwidth savings of delta compression, which we can be an order of magnitude improvement.
+But ultimately it's worth the extra complexity, because this system combines the flexibility of being able to specify a dynamic maximum packet size, and the bandwidth savings  of delta compression, which we can be several orders of magnitude improvement.

 # Delta Not Changed